giacomocavalieri/glam/tutorials/pretty_printing_glamorous_lists.md

 ]
 ```

-Now that we have a clear picture of what a pretty-printed list should look
+Now that we have a clear picture of what a pretty printed list should look
 like we can dive deep into the wonders of pretty printing!

 ## Setup